 Next on the trade list for Milwaukee should be Scooter Gennett and Khris Davis.
 Both players have major flaws in their games – Gennetts ability to hit left handed pitchers and Khris Davis’ struggles in the field.
 Both are under control and could more than likely get very good talent, albeit raw minor league talent in return.
 With Orlando Arcia on the way as well as a few other notable middle infield prospects, the Brewers best interest would be to trade Gennett and make Segura transition to 2B.
 A move which would make the Brewers very solid defensively up the middle for the future.
-As far as Khris Davis goes, he has been an extremely humbling and hard working player, but with four of the Brewers top five prospects being outfielders, trading him would free up room in the outfield and give us more prospects to improve the system.
-Going into next year, an outfield of Brett Phillips, Domingo Santana, and Tyrone Taylor would be very exciting.
+As far as Khris Davis goes, he has been an extremely humbling and hard working player to watch grow, but with four of the Brewers top five prospects currently being outfielders, trading him would free up room and give them even more depth in the minor league system.

 The bright spot of this Milwaukee teams future is the starting rotation.
 As it currently stands you could potentially say four of the Brewers future five rotation members are already pitching for them.
 This would include Jimmy Nelson, Taylor Jungmann, Wily Peralta, and Zach Davies.
 Other prospects of note that could be seen next year or the year after include 2014 first round pick Kodi Medeiros, the Brewers first pick of the 2013 draft Devin Williams, and RHP Jorge Lopez who is currently pitching for the Brewers in AA.
 Because of this, Matt Garza is someone who should be looked to be moved this off-season no matter what it takes.
 The Brewers bullpen also has lots of young talent including Will Smith, Jeremy Jeffress, and Tyler Thornburg.